polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 Pinned memory is a similar use case to scratchpad memory.
 It locks the content of specific DDR memory addresses into the L2 cache, preventing eviction of the content of these memory locations back to DDR memory.

 ### Master Affinity
 Master affinity is the ability to limit the eviction of data or code from the L2 cache to specific masters.
 This can be used to prevent some L2 masters activities from affecting the performance of other masters.
-It can also be used to allocate a lerger L2 cache to one or more masters than others.
+It can also be used to allocate a larger L2 cache to one or more masters than others.
 This feature is used for system performance tuning.

 ## L2 Memory Configuration